websylv/homeassistant-meteoswiss/README.md

 This intergration have been fully rewrited !

 Is no longer compatible with the old configuration.

 **Please remove old configuration before upgrade !**

 ## Information

 Data from meteo swiss official website

-The forecast is from the site
+The forecast is extracted from the meteo swiss website

-Current conditions
+Current conditions are from official data files.

 ## Configuration